Best sober living facility for men in Saint Louis, MO.

 Director of Operations

-Taylor Stewart MHA, Miss Stewart is our Program Coordinator here at Learn to Live Recovery.
-Her function with us is implementing policies and procedures and managing administrative tasks.
+Taylor Stewart is the Director of Operations at Learn to Live Recovery.
+Her function with us is strategic planning & implementation with a focus on organizational compliance and goals set by leadership.
 She has an undergraduate degree in psychology as well as a Master’s in Health Administration.
-Taylor has seven years of experience working in the substance abuse field, having done work in direct care, case management, substance use counseling, and now program coordinating.
+Taylor has worked in the substance abuse field since 2015, having done work in direct care, case management, substance use counseling, program coordinating, and now operations.
 Taylor is passionate about using her strengths and skills to help others live a better life.

 David O’Neill BA